deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Amir smirked.
 "Nope."

-"…Change of topic, where's Kirk at, anyway?"
+"...Change of topic, where's Kirk at, anyway?"

 "Think he's up in the observation blister looking for signs of OmoAru life out there."